MorganKryze/Email-Signature-Generator/README.md

 #### Photo & logo

 To change the photo displayed in the signature, just replace the link with your own link, or the path to your custom image in the `assets` folder.
+(I recommend using 120px by 120px images or svg files)

 ```yml
 logo: https://raw.githubusercontent.com/MorganKryze/Email-Signature-Generator/main/src/assets/icons/fablab.svg